QuackAbout.com

 Similar statements have been made whenever some nation not our friend comes close to getting the bomb.
 Propaganda is being used today to soften up the American public to accept another stupid decision to start another stupid war.
 Before every war the enemy is made to be more horrible and more threatening than in reality so that our actions to begin the killing will appear justified.

-February 7, 2012
+February 7, 2012 and 10-30-21

 There is no evidence that marriage between heterosexuals is harmed when homosexuals marry.
 There is no evidence that God said anything about abortion.
-In fact there is no evidence that there is a God outside of people's idea of God.
+In fact, there is no evidence that there is a God outside of people's idea of God.
 So to base laws upon this irrational belief is prima facie irrational.

-It is time for those who have irrational beliefs to keep them to themselves and let laws that are supported by empirical evidence take precedence.
+It is time for those who have irrational beliefs to keep them to themselves and let laws that are supported by empirical evidence take precedence

 February 2, 2012